Low FODMAP Diet Can Help Inflammatory Bowel Disease

 A few recent studies have shown that a low FODMAP diet may offer significant relief of symptoms.
 FODMAPs are a group of carbohydrates that are poorly absorbed by many people.
 FODMAP stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols.
 Some people have a very low tolerance to these foods, and eating them causes a great deal of bloating and discomfort.
 FODMAPs tend to have a cumulative effect, so that people typically find they become more and more bloated as the day progresses.

 If you want to try a low FODMAP diet, you may notice an improvement in bowel symptoms within a few days.
-Many commonly eaten foods are high in FODMAPs, including apples, pears, onion, garlic, broccoli and sweet potato.
+Many commonly eaten foods are high in FODMAPs, including apples, pears, onion, garlic, cabbage, asparagus and snow peas.
 Legumes and lentils are especially high in FODMAPs, so it’s no wonder that many people with IBS find they cause a great deal of gas.

 Three observational studies and one randomised controlled trial have shown that a low FODMAP diet may improve gastrointestinal symptoms, including abdominal pain, bloating, diarrhoea, flatulence, stool consistency and stool frequency.
 These were small studies, and more research is needed in this area.

 I see a large number of patients with Crohn’s disease and ulcerative colitis.
 I have written about the diet and supplement strategies I use in my book about autoimmune disease.
 Along with a low FODMAP diet, avoiding gluten and healing leaky gut is essential.
 There is more information about a low FODMAP diet here.